miguelcobain/ember-yeti-table/tests/dummy/app/pods/docs/filtering/template.md

 # Filtering

+## Global filtering

-You can filter a table's rows simply by using the `filter` property.
+You can filter a table's rows simply by using the `@filter` argument.

-This allows you to update that property as you wish, either using an input element, a query parameter, a select box, etc.
+This allows you to update that argument as you wish, either using an input element, a query parameter, a select box, you name it.

+Using the `@filter` argument on the `<YetiTable>` component itself will apply a *global* filter to the rows.
+This means that Yeti Table will only show rows in which any of its columns match that text.

 {{#docs-demo as |demo|}}
   {{#demo.example name="filtering-simple.hbs"}}